Kayli/logspub/dev/datascience-ml-nlp.md

 - precision: number of correct labels among the labels predicted by ml model
 - recall: number of labels that successfully were predicted, among all the real labels

+- embeddings
+  - vectorized representation of a word or a phrase in nlp
+  - often associated with nlp due to their effectiveness in capturing semantic relationships between words
+    - but found applications in many other domains

 ## data representations

-- one-hot vector, localist ([00000000100000] vector)
-  - huge size
-  - does not encode relations between words

 - word embeddings (word2vec)
   - representation of words for text analysis, typically in the form of a real-valued vector that encodes the meaning of the word such that the words that are closer in the vector space are expected to be similar in meaning